GRAY WHALES & WHALE SHARKS

-- 5 days / 4 nights onboard the ship the MV Adventure
+- 6 days / 5 nights onboard our ship the MV Adventure

 - visit to remote communities

-- 2 night accommodation at the Hotel Catedral La Paz
+- 2 days / 2 nights accommodation at the Hotel Catedral La Paz

-- 1 day spent with the gray whales in Magdalena Bay
+- day trip to the gray whales in Magdalena Bay

 PANTERRA Facebook photo albums of past expeditions:

 Review posted by Deborah C – March

 I have been to many amazing destinations but this trip really was fantastic.
 The variety of marine life and the way we were able to interact with the marine mammals was so rewarding.
 Our two naturists were extremely knowledgeable about the sea, wind and animals, this enabled us to see not only the wildlife expected at this time of year but also two blue whales.
 Highlights of this trip was seeing grey whales, blue whales, fin whales, minke whales, humpback whales, sea lions, whale sharks, mobula rays, too many birds to mention and lots and lots of cactuses.
 We snorkelled with whale sharks and sea lions, went rock pooling, beach combing, kayaking and drank lots of cocktails.